maveenbhat/Connect-CRM-SpringBoot/README.md

 # Connect-CRM Spring Boot Web App

- This project is a full-stack web application built using modern Java(SpringBoot). \n The application is a Customer Relationship Management (CRM) system for managing contacts.
+ This project is a full-stack web application built using modern Java(SpringBoot). <br>
+ The application is a Customer Relationship Management (CRM) system for managing contacts.
 It features:

 - A log-in screen to restrict access.